BarretoJuan/technical-assessment/README.md

   Used to get a list of all the tasks related to a given `username`.
 Providing a JWT on the `Authorization header`, with the following header-value structure: `Authorization: Bearer [JWT]`.
 This endpoint will only return you the list of tasks of the username if the given JWT corresponds to the user being consulted.

 - **2.3 tasks/create (POST) (PROTECTED)**
-  Used to create a new task for the logged in user. requires a `title` field and a `description` field, both strings.
+  Used to create a new task for the logged in user.
+Providing a JWT on the `Authorization header`, with the following header-value structure: `Authorization: Bearer [JWT]`. requires a `title` field and a `description` field, both strings
   `title` has to be between 4 and 45 characters.
   `description` has to be shorter than 501 characters.

+- **2.4 tasks/delete (POST) (PROTECTED)**
+  Used to delete a task.
+Providing a JWT on the `Authorization header`, with the following header-value structure: `Authorization: Bearer [JWT]`. requires an `id` field, corresponding to the task ID.
+This endpoint will only allow you to delete the selected task if the selected task belongs to the user id of the given JWT.